-- providing reasonable assurance that receipts and expenditures are made in accordance with authorizations of management and the directors of the Company; and - providing reasonable assurance that unauthorized acquisition, use or disposition of company assets that could have a material effect on the Company's consolidated financial statements would be prevented or detected on a timely basis.
+- providing reasonable assurance that transactions are recorded as necessary to permit preparation of the consolidated financial statements in accordance with generally accepted accounting principles; - providing reasonable assurance that receipts and expenditures are made in accordance with authorizations of management and the directors of the Company; and - providing reasonable assurance that unauthorized acquisition, use or disposition of company assets that could have a material effect on the Company's consolidated financial statements would be prevented or detected on a timely basis.

-Based on this evaluation, management concluded that as of March 31, 2023, the Company's internal control over financial reporting based on the criteria set forth in Internal Control - Integrated Framework (2013) issued by COSO was effective and provided a reasonable assurance of the reliability of the Company's financial reporting and preparation of the financial statements.
+Based on this evaluation, management concluded that as of September 30, 2023, the Company's internal control over financial reporting based on the criteria set forth in Internal Control - Integrated Framework (2013) issued by COSO was effective and provided a reasonable assurance of the reliability of the Company's financial reporting and preparation of the financial statements.